sylvest00/Getting_Cleaning_Data_Coursera_JHU/README.md

 I. File list
 ------------
-| The following files are required for the tidy data set to be created:
+The following files are required for the tidy data set to be created:

-|       run_analysis.R              Loads data sets and manipulates them to form a tidy data set.
+...run_analysis.R              Loads data sets and manipulates them to form a tidy data set.

-|       subject.txt                 Numeric ID's of the study's participants.
+...subject.txt                 Numeric ID's of the study's participants.

-|       activity_labels.txt         Numeric and character (string) ID's of activities performed by the study participants.
+...activity_labels.txt         Numeric and character (string) ID's of activities performed by the study participants.
-|       features.txt                Names of 561 body and gyroscope measures and statistical analyses from the study normalized |                                       within a range of -1 and +1.
+...features.txt                Names of 561 body and gyroscope measures and statistical analyses from the study normalized                                        within a range of -1 and +1.
-|       y_train.txt                 Numeric ID's of the activities performed during training across all trials for all
+       y_train.txt                 Numeric ID's of the activities performed during training across all trials for all participants.
-|                                       participants.
-|       X_train.txt                 Training data across all study participants and trials performed for each activity.
+       X_train.txt                 Training data across all study participants and trials performed for each activity.
-|       y_test.txt                  Numeric ID's of the activities performed during testing across all trials for all
+       y_test.txt                  Numeric ID's of the activities performed during testing across all trials for all participants.
-|                                       participants.
-|       X_test.txt                  Test data across all trials performed for each activity and each participant.
+       X_test.txt                  Test data across all trials performed for each activity and each participant.